Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-transform-buffered-interpolation.md

 A default `BufferedLinearInterpolator` is provided.
 The buffered linear interpolator will buffer values before making them available to NetworkTransform's value update.
 This will allow NetworkTransform to accumulate jittered network values without affecting the transform's state and latter be able to consume them at regular intervals.

 This will smooth tranforms on jittery connections, however it'll add more latency to your transform updates.
 This should be used carefully as to not add more latency than needed to your game.
-Bigger values could be expected when targeting mobile platforms for example, while keeping interpolation times lower for platforms with typically more stable connections.
+Bigger buffer values could be expected when targeting mobile platforms for example, while keeping interpolation times lower for platforms with typically more stable connections.

 You can find the interpolator's configuration in its associated scriptable object factory.
 It is advised to use the same interpolator for all your NetworkTransforms.
 This way, you're making sure all your objects will be synchronized and use the same delays.
 Having an interpolator with 100ms delay and another with 500ms delay could cause visible overlaps and desyncs where an object at time say `t=10s` tries to interact with an object buffered at time `t=9.6s`.